Severe Thunderstorm Warning issued for Lancaster, York by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lancaster, York by NWS

-Effective: 2021-08-10 19:00:00 EDT Expires: 2021-08-10 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Very heavy rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-08-10 18:47:00 EDT Expires: 2021-08-10 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Lancaster; York The National Weather Service in State College PA has issued a * Severe Thunderstorm Warning for Southern Lancaster County in south central Pennsylvania Southeastern York County in south central Pennsylvania * Until 815 PM EDT. * At 700 PM EDT, severe thunderstorms were located along a line extending from near Leacock to near Shrewsbury, moving east at 30 mph.
+Target Area: Lancaster; York A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM EDT FOR WEST CENTRAL LANCASTER AND SOUTHWESTERN YORK COUNTIES At 647 PM EDT, severe thunderstorms were located along a line extending from Mount Joy to Windsor to near Railroad, moving east at 15 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Lancaster, Columbia, Millersville, Willow Street, Red Lion, New Holland, Dallastown, Leola, Paradise, Salunga-Landisville, Shrewsbury, Strasburg, Mountville, Marietta, Quarryville, Wrightsville, Stewartstown, Gap, Windsor and Delta.
-This includes Interstate 83 from mile markers 0 to 7.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include York, Hanover, Weigelstown, Columbia, Mount Joy, Parkville, Red Lion, Spry, Dallastown, Shiloh, East York, Stonybrook-Wilshire, West York, Maytown, Shrewsbury, Codorus, Grantley, Tyler Run-Queens Gate, Manchester and Hallam.
+This includes Interstate 83 from mile markers 2 to 28.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0